Best antifouling paint for fiberglass anti fouling paint marine polyurethane varnish sailboat maintenance

 The topsides of the boat demanded finishes which could be applied evenly and would dry to a perfect, hard gloss finish.
 White has been a favourite but is one of the most difficult to apply because it shows up blemishes, especially older GPP hulls requiring painting to prevent the ingress of water into the laminate through a deteriorating gel coat.

 The boot topping is the area starting at the junction between sea and air and three inches above the waterline on the hull.
-Boot top paints require a mixture of the harder topside paints and coatings and the softer, leaching anti-fouling and most owners use a contrasting colour for boot tops.
+Boot top paints require a mixture of the harder topside paints and coatings and the softer, leaching anti-fouling marine paint and most owners use a contrasting colour for boot tops.

 Copper sheathing and copper and arsenic-impregnated antifouling paints and coatings were successful in combating growth and borers, but hulls still needed periodic scrubbing.